Class of 2024:

 Class of 2006:

 Received her Ph.D. in Classics from Indiana University in 2016.
-After spending a year teaching at the University of Southern California, she is now serving as a Postdoctoral Research Associate at the University of New Hampshire, where she is also teaching Latin and classes on ancient and modern democracy.
+After a stint of teaching at the University of Southern California, she joined the University of New Hampshire as a Postdoctoral Research Associate.
+Currently, she is a Lecturer in Classics at the University of Georgia.
 During her time at Willamette University, she studied some German in Vienna and helped excavate a Roman garum factory in Troia, Portugal.
 After graduation, she went to the University of Kansas on a full scholarship and completed her M.A. in Classics with a study of the Roman Lares (2009).
 In the summer of her graduation, she was able to spend a few weeks in Rome, accompanying Kansas undergraduates.
-(1/2019).
+(5/2022).

 James Timbrell (San Francisco, CA) CLAS, math [M.B.A., Willamette U, 2008; J.D., Northwestern University School of Law, 2014]